mazz/bible_ex/README.md

 ```

 ## Parsing References
-use the `parseReference` function to retrieve a single reference:
+use the `parse_references` function to retrieve a single reference:

 ```elixir
 alias BibleEx.RefParser